AlyssaRBrown/CS_EXCEL_PROJECT/README.md

 4. What is the average customer service rating based on the original inquiry?
 5. What product caused the most customer support inquiries?
 6. What is the most common issue?
+7. What age range experienced the most dissatisfaction with the company?